 The reason for the lengthy interviewing process is that companies want to be sure that they are hiring the right candidate because it's time-consuming and expensive to have to start the hiring process over if the candidate doesn't work out in the job.

 However, the good news is that if you are selected for a third interview or even a fourth or fifth interview, you are in serious contention for the job and will be competing against fewer applicants because the candidate pool shrinks as more applicants are rejected.
 When you get to a third or fourth round interview, you can consider yourself a finalist for the job.

 Preparing for a Third Interview

 The best way to prepare for a third or fourth interview (or fifth interview) is to update the company research you have done already.
-Use these interview tips to ensure you are well prepared for the interview.
 Check Google news (search by company name) for updates, and consider setting Google Alerts.
 Check the company website to see if the company has issued new press releases since your last interview.
 Read the company blog and social media pages, so you are armed with the most current company information.

 If you haven't already done so, be sure to discover who you are connected with at the company.
 If you've already reached out to your contacts, give them an update on the status of your application.
 Let your connections know where you are in the hiring process and ask them for any tips and advice they can give you for this interview.

 How to Ace a Third Interview

 Preparation is key for doing well at a third-round interview.
 Here are some tips.

-- Use previous interviews.
 Review your notes from previous interviews.
 If you don't have any, try to recall the discussions.
-Think about any questions repeated in both interview—these are clues about what the company seeks in an applicant.
+Think about any questions repeated in both interviews—these are clues about what the company seeks in an applicant.
 Prepare stories that illustrate your strengths in areas that will be important to the position.